 While HOPE Crew plays a pivotal role in ensuring that the historic and cultural resources of our national parks are protected, only Congress can provide the robust appropriations and dedicated funding necessary.

 As Congress considers legislative proposals in the next few months to address the deferred maintenance backlog, the historic preservation community will have many opportunities to remain involved in the nationwide campaign.
 One such proposal is the National Park Service Legacy Act, which would provide dedicated funding of more than $11 billion to address the maintenance backlog through receipts from on- and offshore energy development that are not allocated to other purposes.

 The legislation would also promote public-private partnerships that leverage private funding for maintenance projects and discretion for congressional appropriators to evaluate priority projects.
 The National Trust strongly supports a provision that would specify funding parity between non-transportation- and transportation-related maintenance needs to ensure that funds are available for preserving historic structures and cultural artifacts.

 You can check whether your representative or senators are cosponsors of the Legacy Act.
-If not, use our online tool to send a quick letter asking for their support.
+If not,visit our Advocacy Resource Center for the latest on the work to protect our National PArks.